andrii-holovko-dev/redux-rest-hooks/README.md

     user.remove({ id: 55 });
 ```

-Without pagination params you fetch full list.

-If only **index** param is provided you fetch all the items starting from specific index.
+**IMPORTANT:** If only **index** param is provided than library expects that all the items starting from this index will be returned by generator.

 ## License